YottaDB/YDBDoc/ProgGuide/utility.rst

 **Utility Labels**

-INT: Converts %DS input non-interactively, if defined, otherwise the current date.
+INT: Converts %DS input non-interactively (if defined), otherwise the current date.

 FUNC(t): Invokes an extrinsic function returning $HOROLOG format of the argument.